alonsarias/structured-prompts-ui/README.md

-# Structured Prompting for UI Generation
+# Structured Prompts for UI Generation

 A tool for generating structured prompts that help AI create UI components with precise hierarchy and configuration.